Ludigraphix/ludigraphix.github.io/tools.md

 </table>

 ### Translated points creation modes
- - Create or select existing point as reference points then create the points at given position
+ - Create or select existing points as reference points then create the points at given position
  - Distance and angles are chosen during last step
  - You can replace an already existing point at last step
  - you can use &#8984; to force point position to rounded distance/angle